veil-ivy/Utils/XeonPack/README.md

 # XeonPack
-A Packer library,old deprecated and not supported.
+A Packer library,old deprecated,incomplete and not supported.

 # Note: